The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 The scooter accelerates through a thumb throttle on the right handlebar, which is the best kind of throttle mechanism in my opinion.
 The red throttle on the left handlebar is used for activating the electronic brake.

-Starting the ride is much easier for the scooter when you use a slight kick to get going.
+Starting the ride is much easier for the scooter when you use a slight kick to get going, and it helps save the battery.

 The scooter’s LED display shows a lot of details: